ValeriiZhyla/spring_learning_notes/Spring Security/Hardcoding the Users.md

-AuthenticationManagerBuilder

-We can extend the class WebSecurityConfigurerAdapter and override the method configure() to hardcode the user with some password.
+We can extend the class WebSecurityConfigurerAdapter and override the method configure(AuthenticationManagerBuilder auth) to hardcode the user with some password.

 This class should be marked for Spring with _@EnableWebSecurity_ annotation.